 When you are in Eagle Rock, you'll notice that it is more blue-collar than most other communities in America.
-47.06% of Eagle Rock’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Eagle Rock is a town of construction workers and builders, sales and office workers, and service providers.
-There are especially a lot of people living in Eagle Rock who work in sales jobs (41.18%), food service (11.76%), and office and administrative support (0.00%).
+59.32% of Eagle Rock’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Eagle Rock is a town of construction workers and builders, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Eagle Rock who work in sales jobs (28.81%), food service (11.86%), and office and administrative support (0.00%).

-A relatively large number of people in Eagle Rock telecommute to their jobs.
-Overall, about 41.18% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 28.81% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Eagle Rock’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.